chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 So, in the "can you get it" stage, question 1 of our framework, we start with the C++ standard compatibility.
 Where is each library?

-No surprise here, boost is the compatibility champ, supporting all versions.
+No surprise here, boost is the compatibility champ, supporting all versions of C++.

 I think in today's world, C++14 is a strong local optimum.
 The marginal exclusion compared to C++11 is very small, but the features you gain are extremely useful for units libraries.
 Both Au and nholthaus units live here.

-I think C++17 makes less sense.
-You lose a much bigger chunk of users, but the features you gain mostly don't impact end user interfaces.
-That said, I think C++17 adoption is _rapidly_ expanding, so I expect this to matter much less very soon.
+I think C++17 makes less sense _right this minute_.
+You lose a much bigger chunk of users, but the features you gain mostly help with implementation details, not end user interfaces.
+That said, C++17 adoption is _rapidly_ expanding, so I expect this to matter much less very soon.

-C++20, where mp-units lives, excludes the majority of users, but this steep cost buys amazingly useful features.
-But think about what this criterion actually means.
-This exclusion refers to _all projects_, but what matters for you is _your project_.
-So this is either a complete dealbreaker for projects that can't use C++20, or a complete non-factor for projects which can.
+C++20, where mp-units lives, excludes the majority of users, but this steep cost buys amazingly useful features, especially concepts.

+Also, keep in mind how this criterion works in practice.
+When we measure exclusion, we're looking at _all C++ projects simultaneously_.
+What matters for _you_ is _your project_ only.
+So for
+example: if you're in the 29% that can use C++20, it doesn't matter that others are excluded; this is a complete non-factor for _you_.

 ## 1. Can you get it?  b) Delivery mechanism